THE DIFFERENCE BETWEEN DIGITAL AND SMART SIGNAGE

 Consumer behaviour and communication guidelines have changed rapidly over the last decade.
 It is not just the millennial audience that continues to reinvent itself.
 Digitalisation has also changed the way the baby boomers look at communication and the relation they have with companies.

 There has been a massive switch in how companies interact with customers.
 Expectations in terms of personalisation, ease, and availability have skyrocketed thanks to improvements in UI and UX online.
 The online world has already had an irreversible influence on our offline lives.

 Digital signage is on its way out.
 The way it communicates with its audience is outdated and ineffective.
-Touchpoint marketing marks the start for a new type of communication for companies and institutions.
+Smart signage marks the start for a new type of communication for companies and institutions.

 It is time to connect with audience members and build up a relation instead of creating intrusive advertisements to fight for the attention of new customers.
 This goes just as well for the private as the public sector.
 People expect the personalisation and ease they are used to online in the real world as well.

 Understanding the user and growing with them is what made all of the current tech giants so big.
 Google knows what you are looking for, Facebook knows what you want to see, and Uber knows where you plan to go.

 Companies need to offer the same services on location.
 Collecting consumer data might be more strenuous, but not impossible.
 There are a few inherit qualities to smart signage that make it possible to start measuring and experimenting.

 Making the transition will be more difficult for some than others.
 Not every company is lean and flexible enough to adopt a new strategy where the customer takes center stage over the company’s immediate needs.

 However TAKTIK can make that transition a lot easier.
 With the right software and the right training anyone can make the leap.